homepods/klipper/klippy/extras/web_server/README.md

     for errno 11 (resource not available).
 If this error is found termios.tcflush is called to flush the output buffer.
 This prevents an accumulation of OSErrors from logging and keeps the pty from crashing.
 - `query_endstops.py` now uses the webhooks module to register the "/printer/endstops" endpoint
-  - `display.py` has been updated initialize all variables in its constructor.
+- `pause_resume.py` now uses the webhooks module to register the "/printer/pause", "/printer/resume", and "/printer/cancel" endpoints
-    This fixes an issue some variables used by its get_status() may be accessed prior to initialization.
+- `virtual_sdcard.py` has been updated to track and report more data about an ongoing print.

 A default web_server on port 80 that grants authorization to local clients on the IP range 192.168.1.0 can be configured as follows in printer.cfg: